 By using UpLead’s targeted list for B2B sales, you can upload all the data you have on your leads.
 Then you can pull it up whenever you need it—in the form of rich profiles.
 So you can personalize your sales pitch and act when the time is right.

 With UpLead, you can also identify and narrow down new targets based on their current CRM type.
 So you can start figuring out their online tool’s budget without saying a word!

 Aircall for Sales Conversations

 Aircall is a cloud-based phone system made for customer support and sales teams.
 With it, your sales reps can get local phone numbers from 30 countries, which enables better engagement.
 And since it’s compatible with Windows, iOs, and smartphones, you can use it without an actual phone line.

 Aircall has many great features, such as call recording, interactive voice response, and call queuing.
 And it can integrate with most CRM systems.

 Salesforce for Lead Scoring and Lead Management

 Salesforce is a famous cloud service that allows you to manage leads and customers, regardless of the size of your business.

 The Outlook edition allows you to synchronize both platforms’ tasks, events, emails, and contacts.
 The Enterprise edition is even better for lead management since it has call scripts, a business workflow, a team-selling functionality, API integrations, and different automation services.

 Lead qualification is a very important part of your sales cycle.
-When lead qualification is carried out well, it can save you a lot of time and money, as it makes sure you’re going after the leads that are most likely to convert.
+When lead qualification is carried out well, it can save you a lot of time and money, as it ensures you’re going after the leads most likely to convert.

 If you have multiple leads and need to streamline your sales process, platforms like UpLead eliminate the busywork from your schedule, so you can spend more time trying to convert your qualified leads.

 Start your 7-day free trial today!